brianhan87/united_airlines_ibm/readme.md

 bundle install
 ```

-5. Type in 'rails server' in your Terminal, you should see output that looks like this:
+5. Type in `rails server` in your Terminal, you should see output that looks like this:

 ```
+rails server
 ( => Booting WEBrick
 => Rails 4.0.1 application starting in development on http://0.0.0.0:3000
 => Run `rails server -h` for more startup options